Coalition of Schools Educating Mindfully (COSEM) is an educator-led

 Thursday and Sunday will have full and half-day workshops and training intensives focused on deepening our understanding and practice of yoga and mindfulness, and in some cases, gaining confidence using specific curriculums.

 Can't attend?
-Support our mission by purchasing our online Mindful Educator Academy - $100/individual and $200/school.
-You will then have access to our growing video library through March 2021, including conference presentations, interviews with school leaders and educators, and our Equity-Based Convo Series, as well as discounts from our resource provider partners.
+Support our mission by purchasing an annual membership to our Mindful Learning Center - $100/individual and $200/school.
+You will then have access to our growing video library through mid-April 2021, including conference presentations, interviews with school leaders and educators, webinars and our Equity-Based Convo Series - as well as discounts from our resource provider partners.

 Don't want to miss a conference session?
 Conference attendees get 50% off if purchased at the time of registration.

-With over three dozen chapters written by passionate educators, our forthcoming book utilizes inspiring and highly accessible storytelling to document the emergence of mindfulness in US education while also creating a comprehensive resource for school communities.
+With over three dozen chapters written by passionate educators, our forthcoming book utilizes inspiring storytelling to document the emergence of mindfulness in US education while also creating a comprehensive resource for school communities.

 Dive in for a multi-perspective exploration of how establishing a foundation of mindfulness prioritizes well-being and creates compassionate learning communities that are safe, inclusive, equitable, culturally responsive, and more.